amazr/cs3308_project/README.md

     - *registerForm* Partial for the user registration "page".
 This is technically not it's own page because it is just conditionally rendered into *index.ejs*.
     - *toast* Partial for the toast that is displayed when a user enters a location that openweather cannot find (an invalid place).
     - *weatherCard* Partial for the weather cards.
-- **.env**
-  - This is a secret file containing our API keys!
-Each key is stored in a variable name.
-These can be referenced in our backend, example: *process.env.MONGOURL*.
 - **.gitignore**
   - Tells git to ignore certain files.
 You can override this, but please don't ever do that.
-- **app.yaml**
-  - Currently not in use, but we can use this to host our project on Google Cloud.
-- **package-lock.json**
+- **README.md**
-  - Honestly, just ignore this.
-It is dynamically generated from npm.
+  - This is the file you're currently reading.
+Contains a project description, changelog, and file structure overview.
 - **package.json**
   - This file tells node what dependencies we have loaded.
 When you run 'npm install' it looks for this file and installs listed dependencies.
-We also define other app behavior there, like what file to run when we type 'npm start' and if we want to run any other scripts, such as nodemon, when we start up.
-- **README.md**
-  - This is the file you're currently reading!
+We can define a whole bunch of other stuff here, but all we do is list dependencies and set a custom 'start' script.
 - **server.js**
   - This file contains our sever setup.
 It sets our view engine (ejs), connects to our database, loads our static resources, sets up sessioning, links some dependencies.
 This file will rarely need to be changed or looked at.
+An important thing to note, the project has two different modes ('dev' and 'prod') that can change some behavior in this file.
+The most important difference between modes is how sessions work.
+In 'dev' mode sessions are stored locally on disk but in 'prod' mode they are store in a memory cache server.

 ## Change-Log
 Date         | What's new